caravan-bitcoin/caravan/.changeset/brown-dragons-relate.md

 "@caravan/clients": patch
 ---

-Add getFeesForPendingTransactions to call getmempoolentry method to fetch fee data from the node’s mempool.
+Add getFeesForPendingTransaction to retrieve the fee information for a pending (incoming) transaction .